danger/danger.systems/static/source/guides/a_quick_ruby_overview.html.md

 end
 ```

+Finally, the simplest "closure", that only works if you want to call a function on the object in your collection is this interesting pattern: `lowercase_path = paths.map(:downcase)` - where `downcase` is a function on the strings in the array.

 `Note:` In Danger, for lists of files (e.g.`git.modified_files`) we use a class called a `FileList` which is an array subclass.
 [This adds one extra method](https://github.com/danger/danger/blob/master/spec/lib/danger/core_ext/file_list_spec.rb): `include?`.
 This lets you use [path globbing](http://wiki.bash-hackers.org/syntax/expansion/globs) to determine if a string is in the list:

 ```ruby